YollMuKrow/Autonomous_shopping_cart/README.markdown

-# Robotic arm

-This project is the second part of the autonomous cart project.
+# Autonomous Shopping cart

+The autonomous shopping cart is a project developed by Alexis Lheritier and Alexandre Massonié.
+The goal of this project is to simulate with ROs and Unity an autonomous shopping cart that can take products on a store shelf.

 ## Installation